 - Pants- while this means slacks, jeans or trousers in the U.S., it mean underwear in the U.K. If you are looking to purchase a pair of khakis in England, call them trousers.

-- Fanny pack- This bag is not something anyone should wear anymore 🙂 but don’t use it in The U.K, Ireland, Australia, New Zealand or South Africa because you will be referring to a woman’s privates.
+- Fanny pack- This bag was all the rage in the 1980’s and is not something anyone should wear anymore 🙂 but don’t use it in The U.K, Ireland, Australia, New Zealand or South Africa because you will be referring to a woman’s privates.
 These unattractive bags are call bum bags in Britain

 - Pissed- when in Britain, Ireland, Australia and New Zealand, pissed doesn’t mean mad or angry, but rather drunk.

-- Taking a Piss- You would think that after reading #3, this phrase would be getting drunk, but no- it means to mak fun of.
+- Taking a Piss- You would think that after reading #3, this phrase would be getting drunk, but no- it means to make fun of.

-- Bangs- You know, the hairstyle that Michelle Obama just got— with the short hair covering her forehead???
+- Bangs- You know, the hairstyle with the short hair covering your forehead.
 Not in England, it’s called Fringe.
 Bang is a verb meaning the same as it does in the U.S. when used as a verb.
 We won’t say more here.

 - Knob– In the U.S., we think of door knob— not so in the other English speaking countries around the world.
 It’s part of a man’s anatomy.
 If you are a male and you are called a knob head, it is now time to be offended.